Gumley House Convent School: Gumley House

 The original house was built by John Gumley, cabinet maker by appointment to Kings George I and George II.
 The name Gumley is thought to have originated from a French word (Gommele, or Gautchmondley).
 After Gumley's death in 1728, the house passed to his second son John as decreed in his will.
 John Gumley Senior's eldest daughter Anna Maria and her husband William Pulteney, 1st Earl of Bath lived at the house for a period, during which it played host to famous figures of the time including poet Alexander Pope, writer and politician Joseph Addison and future Prime Minister William Pitt ("the Elder").
 After the death of their mother, the house's ownership eventually went to Anna Maria's younger sister Laetitia, wife of the general Lord Lake.
 It changed hands a number of times before it was bought by Marie-Madeleine d'Houët, founder of the FCJ.
 The house is now a Grade II* listed building.

 Academics

-Gumley House has a strong academic record for a comprehensive school and is among the top performing state schools in the borough.
-It was awarded the Special Recognition Award by the SSAT in recognition of pupils' achievement in the 2011 GCSEs.
+Gumley House was given the Special Recognition Award by the SSAT in recognition of pupils' achievement in the 2011 GCSEs.